How to Get Kids to Listen, Limit Electronics, and Get Ungrounded

 Bye-bye, Mom Guilt!
 Hello, happy home!

-Recently I had downloaded this awesome checklist from COIT.com for parents to unground their kids.
+I had downloaded this awesome checklist from COIT.com for parents to unground their kids (update: Feb 2019, I checked online for the checklist and it looks like COIT removed the checklist from their website, unfortunately!).

 It reminded me of the behavior system I used to do with my boys a couple years ago called The Penny Method.